About + CONTACT

 About commissions: I regularly accept commissions for portraits of people, houses and landscapes.
 I also take on the occasional book cover illustration project.
 If you have a project in mind, feel free to call or email to discuss it further.
 I welcomes your questions!

-Follow me on my Instagram and blog (coming soon!) for updates on workshops, where I am currently painting, tips on framing and presenting artwork, and more.
+Follow me on my Instagram and Facebook for updates on workshops, my latest paintings, and more.

 About my work:

-I am an en plein air watercolor painter and visual journalist.
-Most of my painting is done directly from life.
+I am an award winning watercolor painter and illustrator.
+Most of my painting is directly observational, completed en plein air in one sitting.
 I am interested in regional cultures and the unique characteristics of specific places, and I explore areas I come across on trips or near where I am currently living.
+My illustration work is typically book covers and book interior illustrations for middle grade and niche art books.

 My story:

-In college in Hartford, CT I decided not to study art because it was too personal to me, and I wanted to use the time to try everything else.
-I studied chemistry, calculus, archaeology and double majored in History and Middle Eastern Studies with a minor in Arabic… My interests were broad but not very sustained, and my GPA definitely suffered!
+At Trinity College in Hartford, CT I decided not to study art because it was too personal to me, and I wanted to use the time to try everything else.
+I studied chemistry, calculus, archaeology and double majored in History and Middle Eastern Studies with a minor in Arabic.
 After college I arranged a trip to the West Bank of Palestine and Egypt for a few months each, volunteering.
 When I returned to the States I spent a few years in New York City, first working for Catholic Charities Office of Refugee Resettlement and then working for a non profit supportive housing agency that provided housing and support services for New York City’s homeless.
-At that time, though I was very interested in and moved by the stories of the people I met through these experiences, I started to realize that the only thing I was really passionate about doing was recording through my art what I heard and saw in the world around me.
-It seemed to me that the best idea to start out, in a business sense, would be to work from home as a freelance illustrator.
+At that time, though I was very interested in and moved by the stories of the people I met through these experiences, I realized that the most natural way for me to contribute in this life would be to record through my art what I heard and saw in the world around me.

-I moved to Charleston, SC where my sister and grandparents were, and stayed for a couple years, honing my skills and taking some commissioned work.
-My grandmother had grown up in Charleston, and though she and my grandfather bought a farm in Western Massachusetts, near where I live now, she had her childhood home on Tradd Street in Charleston, and she and my grandfather returned there later in life.
+I moved to Charleston, SC where my sister and grandparents were, and stayed for a couple years, honing my skills and taking commissioned work.
+My grandmother had grown up in Charleston, and though she and my grandfather bought a farm in Western Massachusetts, she had her childhood home on Tradd Street in Charleston, and she and my grandfather returned there later in life.